New Hampshire’s Premier Triathlon!

 Spectators – All spectator parking will be located on the backside of the event venue and Echo Lake, which can be reached by taking Exit 34B (Tramway Exit).
 Vehicles will pass through the Tramway lots, past Franconia Notch State Park Headquarters, and continue along a dirt road to access the backside of the event venue.
 Please follow the Triathlon Event parking signs and our awesome volunteers upon arrival.
 This parking option remains open throughout the event, whereas the athlete parking lot closes at 9:30am and will not allow vehicles to leave until later in the day.

 Pets – Can I bring my furry friend?: While we are animal lovers, pets are not allowed in Franconia Notch State Park or at the White Mountains Triathlon for safety reasons.

 USAT Membership: This is a USAT (USA Triathlon) sanctioned event, thus requiring every participant to hold either an annual membership or a one day USAT license.
 Athletes who cannot provide proof of active annual membership will be required to purchase a one day license.

-Rules and Guidelines: As a USAT sanctioned event, the each event within the White Mountain Triathlon festival will adhere to USAT Rules and Guidlines.
+Rules and Guidelines: As a USAT sanctioned event, each event within the White Mountain Triathlon festival will adhere to USAT Rules and Guidelines.
 Please see below for USAT resources and literature:

 – Commonly Violated USAT Rules